Skip to content

 What usually matters most

-• less daily friction than the highest-intensity districts
+Look for less friction than the highest-intensity districts if your workday benefits from calm.

 Best fits to start with